-Members of staff to whom this legal requirement applies are required to read and understand this guidance and comply with the duty to report.
+Colleagues to whom this legal requirement applies are required to read and understand this guidance and comply with the duty to report.
 Any queries should be raised with their line manager.
-A failure to report will be considered a serious disciplinary matter and addressed through Barnardo's Disciplinary Procedure.
+A failure to report will be considered a serious matter and addressed through Barnardo's Resolution Procedure.

-In addition, to comply with the duty, members of staff should continue to have regard to their wider safeguarding responsibilities, which require consideration and action to be taken whenever there is any identified or known risk to a child, whether in relation to FGM or another matter.
+In addition, to comply with the duty, colleagues should continue to have regard to their wider safeguarding responsibilities, which require consideration and action to be taken whenever there is any identified or known risk to a child, whether in relation to FGM or another matter.
 A flow chart which shows where the duty fits within existing child safeguarding responsibilities is available within the guidance.